You are here

 GH 101: Chilling Tales and Cosmic Horror

-This course explores the legacy of the movement that Smith, Lovecraft, and Howard championed and cultivated alongside their individual contributions.
+This course explores the legacy of the worlds that Smith, Lovecraft, and Howard cultivated alongside their individual contributions.
 Readings will include a curated selection of “the big three’s” most influential publications.
 We will explore the lives of each author, individual legacies, estate copyright issues and their influence on modern authors and filmmakers.
 As no writer exists in a vacuum, selections by contemporary authors during the early 1900s will be read.
-Modern films such as Alien, Cabin in the Woods, The Thing, and The Mist—all influenced by “the big three”—will be screened, amongst others.
-We will also read stories by modern authors who are the present and future of the genre.
+Modern films such as Alien (1979), Blade (1998), Cabin in the Woods (2011), Evil Dead II: Dead By Dawn (1987), The Thing (1982), and The Mist (2007)—all influenced by “the big three”—will be screened, along with others influenced by early weird fiction authors.
+We will examine how modern weird fiction authors are addressing problematic historical aspects of the “big three’s” legacies and the genre of weird fiction.

 In line with GH101 curriculum goals, students will:

-1. Learn how to navigate and utilize library resources,
+1. Learn to navigate and utilize library resources,

 2. Expand and practice critical thinking skills,

-3. Gain an understanding of historical publication and archival practices,
+3. Gain understanding of historical publication and archival practices,

 4. Read contributions to the genre made by Hoosiers,